mittinatten/freesasa/README.md

 The Python bindings are available from PyPi and can be installed using

     pip install freesasa

 This module is found in a separate repository https://github.com/freesasa/freesasa-python
-(the bindings included here will eventually be removed).
-The PyPi module has binaries for Mac OS X and Windows, for a number of Python versions.
+The PyPi module has binaries for Mac OS X and Windows, for a number of Python versions and [separate documentation](http://freesasa-python.readthedocs.io/en/latest/?).

 Documentation
 -------------